ErikKalkoken/evebuddy/README.md

 For support and any other questions please join us on in our channel #eve-buddy on this [Discord server](https://discord.gg/tVSCQEVJnJ).

-### Is my character data safe from being leaked to external parties?
+### What safety measures are taken to protect my character data and token?

+EVE Buddy is designed to protect your character data and token and has implemented the following safety measures:

-All character data retrieved from CCP's servers is stored on your local computer only.
-EVE Buddy does not share your character data with any third parties.
-This makes this app much safer btw, then most websites, which naturally need to store your data on their servers.
+1. All character data and tokens retrieved from CCP's servers are stored on your local computer only.
+Your data is therefore safe as long as you prevent any unauthorized access to the data on your computer.

+1. EVE Buddy also does not log any tokens (they are replaced with the text `REDACTED`).
+It is therefore safe to share your logs with maintainers for troubleshooting.

+1. EVE Buddy is fully compliant with the requirements for [OAuth 2.0 for Mobile or Desktop Applications](https://docs.esi.evetech.net/docs/sso/native_sso_flow.html) from CCP.

+1. In case you need to switch computers you can remove your data with the [delete app](#uninstall).

 ### Why do I not see all of my character's data in the app?